IAdmObjectSnapshot

 Remarks

-To manipulate property values beyond simple assignment, use PutEx in order to append a value to or remove it from an existing array of property values.
+To manipulate the property values beyond a simple assignment, use PutEx.
+For example, to append or remove a value from an existing array of property values.

 PutEx()

 Sets a value for a single or multi-valued property by name.
-For properties that allow multiple values, you may append additional values to an existing set of values, modify values in the set, remove specified values from the set, or delete values from the set.
+For properties that allow multiple values, you can append additional values to an existing set of values, modify the values in the set, remove specified values from the set, or delete values from the set.

 void PutEx(ADS_PROPERTY_OPERATION_ENUM controlCode,